esnacc/esnacc-ng/INSTALL.md

   - libtool version 2.4 or later.
 (Older versions might work too.)

+Optionally, you may want to install the following packages to enable additional functionality, or enhanced documentation:

+ - xsltproc (for docbook xml and manpage building)

+ - python version 2.7 or later

 Building and Installing Enhanced Sample Neufeld ASN.1 C Compiler
 ================================================================